STRd6/runner/package_runner.coffee.md

 Helpers
 -------

 Proxy calls from the iframe to the top window.
-Currently just proxying logging, but may add others as needed.

     proxyCalls = (document, iframe) ->
       [